UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

     .. solution:: Solution for UPPMAX
         :class: dropdown

             This batch script is for UPPMAX.
 Adding the numbers 2 and 3.
-(FIX)

             .. code-block:: sh